100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 It wasn’t that long ago when craft beer was an alien concept to this part of the world.
 My first Singapore craft beer event was a small fair in a function room in 2011.
 There were just a few distributors showcasing beers that I hadn’t tasted before, from India Pale Ales (IPAs) to Trappist beers.

 Since then, the scene has grown massively.
 While it remains a small community that won’t make the commercial beer giants lose sleep any time soon, it’s spawned the Beerfest Asia festival and the iBrew homebrewing challenge.
 There have also been new craft beer bars, local microbreweries and imports practically every month.
-It’s an expensive hobby to keep up, so I decided to create something useful from this pastime – an omnibus list that answers the question, ‘Where to drink craft beer in Singapore?’
+It’s an expensive hobby to keep up, so I decided to create something useful from this pastime – an omnibus list that answers the question, ‘Where are all the places to drink craft beer in Singapore?’

-Updated: Mar 14, 2023 @ 2:33 PM
+Updated: Mar 17, 2024 @ 6:13 PM

 Contents Show